satya164/babel-test/README.md

 });
 ```

 It accepts a title for the test and a callback containing the test.
 The callback will receive a `transform` function, and should return a promise if it's asynchronous.
-The `transform` function takes an optional second parameter containing additional [`options` for babel](https://babeljs.io/docs/en/options), useful for passing additional information such as `filename` required by some plugins.
+The `transform` function takes an optional second parameter containing additional options for Babel, useful for passing additional information such as `filename` required by some plugins.

 You can use `test.skip` and `test.only`, similar to Jest's `it.skip` and `it.only`.